Guide · Last updated 2 June 2026

 Is the Gibraltar Museum free?

 Free for Gibraltar residents, small admission charge for tourists.
-The Moorish Baths inside are alone worth the trip -- a 14th century bathhouse preserved intact within the museum building.
+The Moorish Baths inside, a 14th-century bathhouse preserved intact within the museum building, are alone worth the visit.

 Can you visit Gibraltar's synagogues as a tourist?

 Some of Gibraltar's historic synagogues are occasionally open to visitors outside of service times.
-Check locally on arrival as access arrangements can vary.
-The Jewish heritage sites are a genuinely interesting and often overlooked part of Gibraltar's history.
+Check locally on arrival as access arrangements vary.
+The Jewish heritage of Gibraltar is a genuinely interesting and often overlooked part of the territory's story.